 Mike O’Shea is the C. Richard Morris Distinguished Professor of Pediatrics and Division Chief of Neonatal-Perinatal Medicine at the University of North Carolina (UNC).
 He was a member of the team of researchers who wrote the initial ELGAN grant in 1999-2000 and led the study at Wake Forest from 2002-2015.
 Since 2015 he has led the ELGAN Study at UNC.
 His interest in extreme prematurity began 40 years ago when he was an intern in the neonatal intensive care unit (NICU) at UNC, carrying for infants born extremely preterm.
 Over the next 4 decades he cared for infants in the NICU and directed the NICU Developmental Follow Up Clinics at Wake Forest and UNC.
 These experiences fostered a drive to search for ways to improve the lives of babies born extremely preterm.
 Thus he feels extraordinarily privileged to have the opportunity to co-lead, along with Dr. Rebecca Fry, the third phase of the ELGAN study, titled ELGAN-ECHO.

 Mike grew up in Durham, North Carolina and attended college, graduate school (epidemiology), and medical school at UNC.
 He completed training in pediatrics at UNC and in neonatology at Duke.
-He and his wife Lou recently celebrated their 40th anniversary and are the parents of three children – a school teacher (son), a statistician (daughter), and a geologist (son) – and grandparents of three boys and two girls.
+He and his wife Lou will celebrate their 45th anniversary this summer and are the parents of three children – a school teacher (son), a statistician (daughter), and a geologist (son) – and grandparents of four boys and three girls.
 He enjoys gardening with Lou, playing guitar with friends, running long distances in solitude, and, most of all, playing with grandchildren.

 Rebecca Fry is the Carol Remmer Angle Distinguished Professor in the Department of Environmental Sciences and Engineering and serves as the co-Principal Investigator of the ELGAN ECHO study with Mike O’Shea.
 Dr. Fry oversees the ongoing ELGAN ECHO Study ensuring research success at the 12 hospital sites across the U.S.